-All of the Hampstead Heath Swimming Ponds get very busy during the Summer so keep this in mind when you’re thinking about when to visit Hampstead Heath Bathing Ponds and when is best to go swimming in Hampstead Heath.
+All of the Hampstead Heath Swimming Ponds get very busy during the Summer and any sunny hot day that we have in London so keep this in mind when you’re thinking about when to visit Hampstead Heath Bathing Ponds and when is best to go swimming in Hampstead Heath.

-If you can, I recommend going on a weekday over going on a weekend, and to go earlier in the morning, especially if you can only go on the weekend.
+If you can, I recommend going on a weekday over going on a weekend, and going earlier in the morning, especially if you can only go on the weekend.

 4. Sunbathe outside the Ponds!